-Overlooking Brisbane Water and Broken Bay, these three family-friendly strips of sand are great for swimming and other water-based activities.
+Facing Brisbane Water and Broken Bay, these three family-friendly beach suburbs are great for swimming and other water-based activities.

-Ettalong, Umina and Pearl Beach are neighbouring beaches all within easy driving distance, so why not explore all three of them in one day?
+The three neighbouring beaches are all within easy driving distance, so why not explore all three of them in one day?
 Read on to find out more.

 How to Get There

 Take the Central Coast Hwy exit from the M1 heading towards Gosford and Woy Woy.
 Turn right into Woy Woy Road until you reach Woy Woy.
 Follow Ocean Beach Rd and Bourke Rd until you arrive at Ettalong Beach.

 Alternatively, a ferry travels between Palm Beach and Ettalong Beach regularly.
-You can also catch the train to Woy Woy from the city, and head to the beach by bus.
+You can also catch the train to Woy Woy from the city and head to the beach by bus.
 Visit the Transport NSW website for more details.

 The map further below should give you an impression of where the beaches are located on the Central Coast.

 Just south of Woy Woy facing Brisbane Water, Ettalong Beach is the smallest of the three.
-The water at Ettalong is very calm and quite shallow which makes this beach perfect for swimming, kayaking and stand-up paddling.
+The water at Ettalong is very calm and quite shallow, making this beach perfect for swimming, kayaking and stand-up paddling.